The Story of a Dildo

 You can examine the physical evidence for yourself.
 Clicking the link below will open the Bibliothèque nationale de France viewer in a new window so you can follow along with our investigation without losing your place here.

-The Vision: A Modern Psychological Rescue
+The Vision: A Modern Reimagining

 We are keeping the names.
 We are keeping the New York setting.
 But we are changing the heart of the story.